sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 ```

-show platform temperature - shows the DPU temperature on the switch
+show platform temperature - shows the DPU temperature on the switch <span style="color:red; margin-left: 20%;">Executed on the switch</span>
 ```
 root@sonic:~#show platform temperature